POLICE SUPPORT SERVICES

 REQUESTING A POLICE REPORT

 To obtain a copy of any of the following Police Reports, you must complete a “Request for Police Records” form.
-These forms are available at the front counter of the Police Department.
+These forms are available at the front counter of the Police Department and online.
 You will be required to provide photo identification in the form of a California Driver’s License, California Identification Card, Military Identification, Passport or Immigration Card.
 The fee for any report or log item is $1.00.
 If you are authorized by law to purchase a copy of a Los Alamitos Police Department report, your request will be accepted and processed within 7 to 10 working days.

 Traffic Collision Reports